21 Different Types of Mythical Horses

 The White Horse of Kent is an unusual mention on our list of types of mythical horses because it is not an actual horse but rather a historical representation of one.

-A white horse running rampant against a crimson background serves as a representation of the white Kent horse, and it is a symbol connected with the English county of Kent.
+A white horse running rampant against a crimson background represents the white Kent horse, a symbol connected with the English county of Kent.

 Since Horsa’s time, Kent’s boundaries have undergone several shifts.